Socially Vulnerable Survival Theory - Why the Right to Survival is Necessary -

 At the core of capitalism lies meritocracy.

-Following its period of high economic growth, Japan experienced the collapse of the bubble economy and was engulfed in a severe recession (the Lost Decade).
+Japan, having experienced high economic growth, subsequently faced the collapse of the bubble economy and was enveloped in a severe recession (the Lost Decade).

-Economic fluctuations caused significant business difficulties, leading to a drastic reduction in new graduate hiring.
+Economic fluctuations caused management difficulties, leading to a significant reduction in new graduate hiring.
 This created a generation struggling to find employment.

 (Commonly referred to as the Ice Age Generation)